top of page

 Far from the tourist trail, this gem sits securely within 100 acres of gated lush Montego Bay greenery.

-Pineapple Rooms with louvered doors opening to the sea air, Blue Mountain coffee at dawn and an overly convincing rum punch at sunset.
-Afternoons are for writing in between cocktails at the Ralph Lauren styled bar and conversations with linen-shirted strangers after dinner.
+The Pineapple Rooms' louvered doors open to the sea air.
+There's Blue Mountain coffee at dawn and an overly convincing rum punch at sunset.
+Afternoons, those are for writing.
+In between cocktails at the Ralph Lauren styled bar and conversations with linen-shirted strangers after dinner.

 Writers beware: just as 'How Stella Got Her Groove Back,' you may start giving your main characters happier times.
 Or, perhaps not.